Flokey82/go_gens/README.md

 Based on a few, way better implementations for economy simulation.

-### simmemory: Dwarven memory

-A pretty clumsy attempt to replicate the memory system from dwarf fortress.

 ### simmotive: Sims motive

 This package is a crude port of https://github.com/alexcu/motive-simulator which is adapted from Don Hopkins' article The Soul of The Sims which shows an prototype of the 'soul' of what became The Sims 1, written January 23, 1997.